 Living in East Timor, a far-away, post-colonial place (not my own city which lived its own fraught history), I became fascinated with the gaps in history.
 What is told?
 What isn’t told?
-Amateur oral histories led me to the archives, which led me to ethnography.
+Amateur oral histories led me to the archives, which led me to ethnography, a form of translation.

 While in East Timor from 2001-3, I started studying its contemporary history, and found myself digging deeper into untold episodes of the 20C.
 I wandered the countryside and Dili suburbs, talking to many people in their 80s, who shared precious narratives with me.

 This led me back to Portugal (2003-7), where I spent time in Lisbon’s colonial archives on a Fulbright (recommend!) and did an MA in social anthropology at ISCTE, one of Portugal’s most respected departments.